segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 5. Click **Preview** to view your audience selection and see a count of audience members who meet the criteria.
 6. When your audience is complete and accurate, click **Next**.
 7. Enter an audience name and description to identify this configuration.
-Optionally, select a folder to add this Audience.
+Optionally, select a folder to add this audience.
 8. Click **Create Audience**.

 ## Step 2: Activate your Linked Audience